pkumod/gStore/docs/INTRO.md

 We represent a given [SPARQL](http://www.w3.org/TR/sparql11-overview/) query by a query graph Q. Query processing involves finding subgraph matches of Q over the RDF graph G, instead of joining tables in relational data management system. gStore incorporates an index over the RDF graph (called VS-tree) to speed up query processing.
 VS-tree is a height balanced tree with a number of associated pruning techniques to speed up subgraph matching.

+(NOTICE: Homomorphism is used here, instead of isomorphism)

 **The gStore project is supported by the National Science Foundation of China (NSFC), Natural Sciences and Engineering Research Council (NSERC) of Canada, and Hong Kong RGC.**

 - - -